Woman sentenced in fatal crash during Wichita police chase - NewsBreak

 Woman sentenced in fatal crash during Wichita police chase

-WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...littleapplepost.com
+WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...salinapost.com

-WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...littleapplepost.com
+WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...salinapost.com

 Comments / 0